Maurice Girodias: Criminal

 Girodias consistently ran into difficulties with the authorities throughout his career.
 The Paris police, often pressured by British customs, seized and destroyed many copies of his books.
 The courts would fine him, and by 1963 he found he had to leave Paris, first for Copenhagen, then for America, where Customs agents destroyed the microfilm copies of numerous TC titles Girodias possessed.
 He also got into serious trouble with Simon & Schuster and author Irving Wallace over a work called The Original Seven Minutes by J.J.
 Jadway.
 Copies of Girodias' Olympia Press title had to be destroyed before reaching the bookstores.

 His books were published in the United States under the Olympia Press, Traveller's Companion and Ophelia Press imprints.
 After acquiring the Venus Library name from Kable News, who had taken it from Barney Rosset's Grove Press in settlement of debts, Girodias published also under the Venus Freeway imprint, with distribution being handled by Kable News.

 His erotic and hardcore pornographic books were published also in the United Kingdom, in West Germany, Denmark and in The Netherlands under the Olympia Press imprint.
 The first British edition of Story of O by Pauline Réage was published by Olympia Press.

-"In 1964, Girodias was prosecuted for publishing obscene literature.
-He was sentenced on March 3 to a year in jail, banned from publishing for twenty years, and received a $20,000 fine.
-It was the most serious penalty ever imposed on a publisher for offenses listed outrage aux moeurs par la voie du livre.
-Girodias was probably ruined because of collusion amongst French, American, and British authorities ...
-As a result, Girodias lost everything and was ruined."